cappelnord/cordova-plugin-nativeaudio/README.md

 =======================

+## Hacked in

+getCurrentTime and getDuration functions + some hacks.

 ## Description

 This Cordova / PhoneGap (3.5+) plugin enables concurrency (multi-channel playback), polyphony (multi-voice playback) and minimized latency (via caching) in audio-based applications, by leveraging native audio APIs.
 Designed for the use in HTML5-based cross-platform games and mobile/hybrid audio applications.